netanelklein/cbpi4-TriacHatActor/README.md

 * **Channel** - Choose which of the Triac Hat channels you want to assign to this actor.
 * **Interface** - Choose between UART and I2C.
 Default is UART.
 Be aware that you must choose the same interface for all the actors that are connected to the Triac Hat.
 * **Device Port** - Choose the serial port in which the triac is connected.
 Usually it's /dev/ttyS0 or /dev/ttySerial0, so choose this if you're not sure.
-* **Frequency** - Your electricity frequency.
-50 Hz is defauld as it is the most popular frequency around the world.
+* **Frequency** - Your line frequency.
+50 Hz is default as it is the most popular frequency around the world.
 In the US the frequency is 60 Hz.